 Hide table of contents

 TLDR: I feel like there should be more AGI governance people doing strategic foresight to plan for several scenarios, identify opportunities, and then create a plan for acting in those scenarios by creating policy documents and demos that take advantage of each scenario.
 The purpose is to identify risks and opportunities by looking at weak signals, imagining the complex future and how AI may plausibly interact with various things in the world.
 You imagine various plausible futures and try to design a robust strategy for those futures.
-It’s essentially impossible to predict the future, but you can still prepare for various outcome.
-My hope is that this kind of work can help us do things in the immediate, short and longer-term that increase our odds of success.
+It’s essentially impossible to predict the future, but you can still prepare for various outcomes.
+My hope is that this kind of work can help us do things in the immediate, short and longer-term actions that increase our odds of success.

 In this post, I will cover the following: